hijirdella/sentiment-analysis-yousician-app/README.md

-# sentiment-analysis-yousician-app
+🎵 **Sentiment Analysis – Learn Uke Kala App**
-# sentiment-yousician-app # Sentiment Analysis App - Ukulele by Yousician Simple Streamlit web app to classify user reviews into sentiment categories using RidgeClassifier.
+Text classification project to analyze user reviews from the *Learn Uke Kala* app using TF-IDF and machine learning models.